Alaska upgrade strategy: U class, GGUs and Milestone certificates

 Eligible: Economy fares (Y, B, H) and award tickets (E, P, T, N)

-Not eligible: Basic Economy (Saver) fares — X class
+Outside the tier windows: Basic Economy (Saver) fares — X class — same-day consideration only

 Companions on the same reservation receive the same complimentary upgrade priority as the elite member.
 If you clear, your companion clears with you — no separate request or certificate needed.